benthamite/elfeed-ai/README.md

 **Q: How expensive is this?**

 A: The cost depends on how many feeds you have and what model you use.
-With `'gemini-flash-lite-latest` (as of early March 2026), the cost per 100 entries was less than $0.10.
+With `gemini-flash-lite-latest` (as of early March 2026), the cost per 100 entries was less than $0.10.
 You can see historical costs in the ‘Budget’ section of `elfeed-ai-menu`, and set daily limits with `elfeed-ai-daily-budget` (defaults to $1).